 they could pause it and watch the rest asynchronously (more on this below).

-Event organizers could extend their reach to the entire world – the only hurdle being the time difference but even that has an answer (we’ll come to
+Event organizers could extend their reach to the entire world – the only hurdle being the time difference but even that has an answer (we’ll

 By adding the appropriate hardware in the conference rooms or even a small production team for larger more sophisticated events, in-person events